Alexix24/geicar/general/software_development_tips.md

 2. Do the same thing on your PC

 3. You can then simply use the "git push", "git pull" commands to transfer the files

+## Use visual studio code with docker

+If you work with Visual Studio Code and you use a docker container for ROS, you can use the **VS Code extension "docker remote"**, which allows you to access the directories inside the container : press "F1" then "attach to docker container".